Sign Up For Our Latest Updates

 The Advisor has contractually agreed to reimburse the Fund for its operating expenses, and may reduce its management fees, in order to ensure that Total Annual Fund Operating Expenses (excluding acquired fund fees and expense of 0.21%, brokerage commissions, interest, taxes and extraordinary expenses) do not exceed 1.74% of the average daily net assets of the Fund through December 28, 2017.

 4. What platforms is the Fund available on?

 ATACX is available on most major brokerage platforms, including, but not limited to, Fidelity, Vanguard, Schwab, TD Ameritrade, Securities America, Scottrade, E*trade, UBS and Folio.

 5. What is the minimum investment?

 The minimum initial investment is $2,500.

-6. What type of tax reporting will I get when investing in the mutual funds?
+6. What type of tax reporting will I get when investing in the Fund?

-Investors in the ATAC Fund will receive a Form 1099 from their broker on an annual basis.
+When investing in ATACX, investors will receive a Form 1099 from their broker on an annual basis.

 7. How often does the fund pay a dividend and when is it paid?

 The Fund pays dividends annually in December based on accumulated dividends throughout the year from holdings.
 There may also be a capital gains distribution based on trading gains and losses.